orkes-io/docs/docs/integrations/ai-llm/azure-open-ai.md

 ## Steps to integrate with Azure OpenAI

-Before beginning to integrate with Azure OpenAI, you need to generate the API key & get the endpoints from the Azure portal.
+Before beginning to integrate with Azure OpenAI, you need to generate the API key and get the endpoints from the Azure portal.

 ### Get the Azure OpenAI API keys & Endpoint